4 weeks: 4 weeks terrestrial only – 8 June – 5 July 2024

-The high veld teams are based in Dinokeng Game Reserve, where you will be accommodated in a tented, fenced camp.
-This reserve is home to the Big 5 (lion, leopard, buffalo, rhino and elephant and was formed through the inclusion of land from multiple small and large landowners in the area, many of whom still live within the reserve in fenced homesteads.
-The animals can roam freely around the individual properties within the reserve, leading to a higher than usual occurrence of human-wildlife interactions.
-Opwall teams are assisting local researchers to assess the success of this novel model of South African conservation and provide the reserve management with the empirical data they need to make informed decisions.
+The KwaZulu-Natal teams are based in the Somkhanda Game Reserve, where you will be accommodated in a tented, fenced camp.
+This reserve is community owned, home to the Big 5 (lion, leopard, buffalo, rhino and elephant) and stretches across 12 000 hectares of natural Zululand Bushveld.
+The reserve management are monitoring the effectiveness of having a designated conservation area which isn’t accessible by vehicle, and the distribution patters of the animals across the reserve.
+Opwall teams are assisting local researchers to assess the success of this for South African conservation and provide the reserve management with the empirical data they need to make informed decisions.